Dropbox raises IPO price range by $2 on strong demand

 The company has 500 million users and competes with Alphabet Inc’s (GOOGL.O) Google, Microsoft Corp (MSFT.O), Amazon.com Inc (AMZN.O).
 Box Inc (BOX.N) is its main rival.

-The order book for the IPO closes at midday on Wednesday and the pricing is expected on Thursday.

-The stock will make its market debut on the Nasdaq on Friday.
+The stock will start trading on the Nasdaq on Friday.

-Reporting by Sweta Singh and Nikhil Subba in Bengaluru; Editing by Anil D'Silva
+Reporting by Sweta Singh, additional reporting by Nikhil Subba in Bengaluru; Editing by Anil D'Silva and Saumyadeb Chakrabarty